-SLU's Big Ideas are funded through the SLU Research Institute.
-The Saint Louis University Research Institute is the newest addition to SLU's research enterprise.
+SLU's Big Ideas are funded through the SLU Research Institute, the newest addition to SLU's research enterprise.
 The SLU Research Institute advances the university's existing research growth ambitions to grow scholarship and research.

 Over 10 years, the SLU Research Institute will set the university on the path to becoming a national and international model in promoting teaching, learning and research that exemplify discovery, transformative outcomes and engaged citizenship in a global society - as called for in the university's strategic plan.